Why can’t I see My Links or Links I’ve Shared?

 Can I reactivate a deleted link?

 After you delete a link, you cannot reactivate it.

 Why can’t I create a link in a specific folder?

 - Folders can have specific settings where creating share links can be disabled.
-The options to disable are for files and folders, files only, or shared public links
+Public links can be limited to files and folders, files only, or no shared public links.

-- If you previously created a link for a folder where sharing settings were disabled for that specific folder, that link is permanently disabled and cannot be re-enabled if the settings are reversed
+- If you previously created a link for a folder where sharing settings were disabled for that folder, that link is permanently disabled and cannot be re-enabled if the settings are reversed.

 Why can’t I change a specific setting when creating a new share link?

-Administrators can apply settings for links, such as:
+Administrators can enforce settings for links, such as:

 Still have questions?
-Learn more about My Links features.
+Learn more about the My Links features.